-Dark, mysterious and perfect amount of creep factor what makes Another an unexpected puzzle.
-Like Final Destination, you know something is bound to happen and figuring out, it infuses even the smallest suspense moments like the passing of a van on a freeway, running down a staircase or using a lift and will make you hold your breath.
+Dark, mysterious, and perfect amount of creep factor is what makes Another an unexpected puzzle.
+Like Final Destination, you know something is bound to happen, and figuring out, it infuses even the smallest suspense moments like the passing of a van on a freeway, running down a staircase, or using a lift and will make you hold your breath.

 12. From Up on Poppy Hill | 2011 | Drama, Family